freeipa/freeipa-healthcheck/README.md

 # What about false positives?

-It is possible that some tests will need to be tweaked to accomodate real world situations.
+It is possible that some tests will need to be tweaked to accommodate real world situations.
 If you observe false positives then please open an issue at [https://github.com/freeipa/freeipa-healthcheck/issues](URL)

-There is no way to suppress an error without making a change either in the test or in the system to accomodate the test requirements.
+There is no way to suppress an error without making a change either in the test or in the system to accommodate the test requirements.

 # Organization